lcirne/ColabFoldWrapper/README.md

 **A wrapper used in combination with the ColabFold Batch command line utility for implementing experimental `Fluoresence Resonance Energy Transfer (FRET)` data into the base ColabFold protocol.**

-The additional influence of experimental data in the AlphaFold Evoformer acts as a counterbalance over existing model noise when attempting to visualize proteins in a disordered state.
+The additional influence of experimental data in the AlphaFold2 Evoformer acts as a counterbalance over existing model noise when attempting to visualize proteins in a disordered state.
+Program is currently in development and only designed to work with the UvrD helicase as of now.
+This wrapper can be treated as a proof of concept of the potential benefits from implementing experimental data into ColabFold.

 ## Requirements
 - The wrapper can be ran using `python3` on a `linux` environment